CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    A file object is its own iterator, for example ``iter(f)`` returns *f* (unless *f* is closed).
-When a file is used as an iterator, typically in a :keyword:`for` loop (for example, ``for line in f: print line``), the :meth:`.next` method is called repeatedly.
+When a file is used as an iterator, typically in a :keyword:`for` loop (for example, ``for line in f: print line``), the :meth:`next` method is called repeatedly.
 This method returns the next input line, or raises :exc:`StopIteration` when EOF is hit when the file is open for reading (behavior is undefined when the file is open for writing).
 In order to make a :keyword:`for` loop the most efficient way of looping over the lines of a file (a very common operation), the :meth:`next` method uses a hidden read-ahead buffer.
-As a consequence of using a read-ahead buffer, combining :meth:`.next` with other file methods (like :meth:`readline`) does not work right.
+As a consequence of using a read-ahead buffer, combining :meth:`next` with other file methods (like :meth:`readline`) does not work right.
 However, using :meth:`seek` to reposition the file to an absolute position will flush the read-ahead buffer.